abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/Wireless Power Transfer.md

 ## Function

-The purpose of this subsystem is to demonstrate wireless charging, energy, and power concepts through user interaction.
-The voltage will be adjustable by the user to control different charge rates, allowing them to analyze different drive times of the car depending on the power supply and time of charge.
-This will allow the user to learn how power and energy behave through the use of wireless charging.
+The purpose of this subsystem is to power the vehicle through wireless power transfer and demonstrate basic concepts of power and energy through user interaction.
+The time of charge will be adjustable by the user, allowing them to analyze the different drive times of the car.
+This will allow the user to learn the basics of how power and energy behave through the use of wireless power transfer.

 ## Constraints